Winnie-the-Pooh: The Best Bear in All the World

 Winnie-the-Pooh: The Best Bear in All the World is the second authorised sequel to A. A. Milne's original Winnie-the-Pooh stories.
 It was published on 6 October 2016 to mark the 90th anniversary of the publication of the first Winnie-the-Pooh book.
-The sequel is an anthology of four short stories, each written by a leading children's author.
-The four contributors are Paul Bright, Jeanne Willis, Kate Saunders, and Brian Sibley.
-The illustrations, in the style of the originals by E. H. Shepard, are by Mark Burgess.
-The book attracted national press coverage because of the introduction of a new character, Penguin.
+The sequel is an anthology of four short stories, each written by a leading children's author: Paul Bright, Jeanne Willis, Kate Saunders, and Brian Sibley.
+The illustrations, executed in the style of the originals by E. H. Shepard, are by Mark Burgess.

+The book attracted national press coverage due to the introduction of a new character, Penguin.